pinatadream/dianpk/README.md

-Hej, this is my first project of personal webstite.
+Hej, this is my first project of personal website.